GitSkynet/IronCheff/README.md

 In this app you will find recipes from many diferent cultures and diferent flavours.

-You can also save the recipes to favourites and score them.
-The one with higher score will be put in the hall of fame !
+You can search them by type of cuisine, type food, ...

 <br>